BOBONA/BOBONA/README.md

 ### Welcome to my humble abode! 👋
 This account is collection of assorted projects I have worked on throughout my journey of programming.
-I view every project as a learning experience and always look for topics that pique my interest.
+I view every project as a learning experience and am always looking for topics to pique my interest.
 ##### I am currently
 - 🎧 learning the [JUCE](https://github.com/juce-framework/JUCE) framework by developing a simple but feature-rich audio sampler plugin
 - 🧠 attempting to apply variational auto-encoders to spectrograms using [PyTorch](https://github.com/pytorch/pytorch) (with limited success)